retrosight/rest/json-home/draft-owen-json-home-02.md

 Resource Objects MAY also have a "hints" property, whose value is an object that uses named Resource Hints (see Section 5) as its properties.

 ###<a name="resolving-templated-links"></a>4.1.
 Resolving Templated Links

+> Owen: Suggest RFC 6570 does a sufficient job at explaining templated URIs and it is probably best to allow that RFC to address the topic fully than oversimplify.

 A URI can be derived from a Templated Link by treating the "hrefTemplate" value as a Level 3 URI Template [RFC6570](http://www.rfc-editor.org/info/rfc6570), using the "hrefVars" property to fill the template.